AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 additional bytes are used in the representation (AV1, Section 4.10.5).

 Whether or not the first and/or last OBU is fragmented is signaled in the aggregation header.
-Fragmentation may occur regardless of how the X flag is set.
+Fragmentation may occur regardless of how the W bits are set.

 The AV1 specification allows OBUs to have an optional size field called obu_size (also leb128 encoded), signaled by the obu_has_size_field flag in the OBU header.
-To minimize overhead, the obu_has_size_field flag SHOULD be set to zero in all OBUs except fragmented OBUs where it MUST be set to one.
+To minimize overhead, the obu_has_size_field flag SHOULD be set to zero in all OBUs.

 The following figure shows an example payload where the length field is shown as taking two bytes for the first and second OBU and one byte for the last (N) OBU.